A grey kitten eating dry cat food from a bowl

 • Days 8-10: 100% new adult food

 Making the transition slowly will also increase the chances that the new food will be accepted.
-Cats can be fussy about the food they like so you may have to try different foods before you find something they like.
+Cats can be fussy about what they eat, so you may have to try different foods before you find one they like.

 Feeding Your Cat for Healthy Weight Gain

 To make sure your kitten is growing at a healthy rate, they should be weighed and have their body condition scored regularly.
-Their growth can be recorded on a chart to check that they’re putting on weight at the correct rate.
-Too fast a growth rate should be avoided to avoid bone and joint problems later on in life.
+Their growth can be recorded on a chart to check that they're putting on weight at the correct rate.
+Too rapid a growth rate should be avoided to prevent bone and joint problems later in life.

-Avoid over-feeding and always feed a food from a reputable manufacturer that is appropriate for your cat’s age and breed to avoid weight gain.
-Your vet can help you select the best food for cats and kittens, and instruct you on what a healthy cat weight is.
+Avoid overfeeding, and always feed a food from a reputable manufacturer that is appropriate for your cat's age and breed to help prevent weight gain.
+Your vet can help you select the best food for cats and kittens, and instruct you on what a healthy cat's weight is.

 Everypaw Kitten Insurance